Spatially-Enhanced Temporal Fusion Transformer: Interpretable Multi-Output Prediction for Parametric Dynamical Systems with Time-Varying Inputs: Numerical results of SE-TFT

-In the training phase, both the training and validating data corresponding to each given parameter sample, are chunked into partially overlapped 8 subsets within the total time steps, each consisting of $n_t = 128$ time steps out of the $n_T = 256$ training time steps. iSTFT is repeatedly trained for each subset, where the output $\boldsymbol{y}$ at the first time step is set as the observed output at the past time instance $t_1$, while the outputs at the subsequent $127$ time steps are to be predicted by the iSTFT.
-Number of epochs of training iSTFT is set as 5000 with a 2000-epoch early stopping patience, while other hyperparameters are shown in \Cref{tab:hyper_63}.
-In the testing phase, iSTFT predicts $\boldsymbol{y}(t)$ at the the next $127$ time steps corresponding to all testing initial states in the testing set $\{\boldsymbol{y}^*(t_1)\}$, in a single operation.
-Within $n_{p_{test}}=256$ groups of testing data, we pick the first $128$ time steps and the last $128$ time steps ($n_t = 128$) out of the $n_T = 1024$ training time steps, leading to 2 subsets of time sequences in each group.
+In the training phase, both the training and validating data corresponding to each given parameter sample are chunked into partially overlapping 8 subsets within the total time series, each consisting of $n_t = 129$ time steps out of the $n_T = 256$ training time steps.
+SE-TFT is repeatedly trained for each subset, where the outputs $\boldsymbol{y}$ at the first $9$ time steps are set as the observed outputs at the past time instances, while the outputs at the subsequent $120$ time steps are to be predicted by the SE-TFT.
+Number of epochs of training SE-TFT is set as 5000, while other hyperparameters are shown in \Cref{tab:hyper_63}.
+In the testing phase, SE-TFT predicts $\boldsymbol{y}(t)$ at the the next $120$ time steps corresponding to all testing initial states in the testing set $\{\boldsymbol{y}^*(t_1)\}$, in a single operation.
+Within $n_{p_{test}}=256$ groups of testing data, we pick the first $129$ time steps and the last $129$ time steps ($n_t = 129$) out of the $n_T = 1024$ testing time steps, leading to 2 subsets of time sequences in each group.
 Consequently, we have 512 testing cases in total.
-For each subset, the vector $\boldsymbol{y}^*(t_1)$ at its first time instance is considered as initial conditions, and the outputs at the subsequent 127 time steps are predicted. iSTFT takes around 6.4\si{s} to finish predicting all the three states at all the testing cases.
+For each testing case, the vector $\boldsymbol{y}^*(t_1)$ at its first time instance is considered as initial condition and $\boldsymbol{y}^*$ at the first $9$ time instances are the observed outputs.
+The outputs at the subsequent $120$ time steps are predicted.